AskAjay.ai

 DeepMind AI Co-Scientist

 Proposed validated drug candidates for liver fibrosis.
-Predicted antimicrobial resistance mechanisms before experiments confirmed them.
+Predicted an antimicrobial resistance mechanism before experiments confirmed it.

 UK £137M AI for Science

-Major government commitment to AI-accelerated research across biology, chemistry, and materials science.
+Major government commitment to AI-accelerated research across engineering biology, materials science, and medical research.

 US Genesis Mission